openebs/velero-plugin/README.md

 ### Creating a restore from backup
 To restore data from backup, run the following command:

-`ark restore create --from-backup backup_name --restore-volumes=true`
+`velero restore create --from-backup backup_name --restore-volumes=true`

 With above command, plugin will create a CStor volume and the data from backup will be restored on this newly created volume.